 Each year, one in four of us will experience a mental health problem, yet many people feel unable to talk openly about their mental and emotional wellbeing.
-This year’s Mental Health Awareness Week aims to break stigmas surrounding loneliness, a public health issue that often hides in the shadows but impacts many of us.
+This blog aims to break stigmas surrounding loneliness, a public health issue that often hides in the shadows but impacts many of us.

 In the last three years, we’ve seen a huge rise in remote and hybrid working.
 This shift has ushered in new job opportunities, and the chance to carve out more family time and a better work/life balance.
 But it has also upended our traditional workplace cultures, resulting in some employees experiencing tribalism, digital silos and loneliness.